makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ## A GDPR-friendly workflow

-Here is an exemple of workflow - that follows GDPR recommendations - to retrieve anonymized production data on your local environement.
+Here is an example of workflow - that follows GDPR recommendations - to retrieve anonymized production data on your local environment.

 ### Prerequisites